 A possible scenario when this might occur is when a malicious person creates a search that includes commands that exfiltrate or damage data.
 The malicious person then sends an unsuspecting user a link to the search.
-The URL contains a query string (q) and a search identifier (sid), but the sid is expired.
+The URL contains a query string (q) and a search identifier (sid), but the sid is not valid.
 The malicious person hopes the user will use the link and the search will run.

 Commands that trigger the warning